-That is a reference to a person stealing money through corruption and spending money like there is no tomorrow, going through large amounts of money.
+That is a reference to a person stealing money through corruption and spending money like there is no tomorrow, going through enormous amounts of money.
 Eating at the table is when a person takes advantage of their position of power and takes advantage of his or her office stealing funds.

 You are lost

-You enter a home, an establishment such as a restaurant and are greeted with “You are lost.”
+You enter a home, an establishment such as a restaurant, and are greeted with “You are lost.”
 It is the same as “I’ve missed you” or “have not seen you for a long time.”

 I’m on the way

-You are sitting in a restaurant and you had a noon luncheon appointment and there is no sign of the person.
-You call them on the phone and you get “I’m on the way” or I’m reaching there” sometimes even “I’ve reached,” all the while you will sit there for another hour.
+You are sitting in a restaurant, and you had a noon luncheon appointment, and there is no sign of the person.
+You call them on the phone, and you get “I’m on the way,” or I’m reaching there” sometimes even “I’ve reached,” all the while you will sit there for another hour.
 The African concept of time is different from the West and based more on relationships than punctuality.

-If you are in a Ugandans way and they cannot get through, you just might hear “extend.”
+If you are in a Ugandans way, and they cannot get through, you just might hear “extend.”
 That means to move out of the way, move over.
-If they want to sit down on the sofa and there is no space, they will ask you to extend, unfortunately, many visitors will need an explanation as to what “extent” means.
+If they want to sit down on the sofa and there is no space, they will ask you to extend.
+Unfortunately, many visitors will need an explanation as to what “extent” means.

-That one is not too hard to figure out, the word disturb means to bother someone, to upset someone.
+That one is not too hard to figure out.
+The word disturb means to bother someone to upset someone.

 Are we together?

 Are we of one mind?
 Do you understand what I am saying?
-You might also hear “You get me?”
+You might also hear, “You get me?”

 Borrow me some Money

-It simply means “Lend me some money.”
+It merely means “Lend me some money.”